GoblinSax/gs-sdk/README.md

   # Goblin Sax SDK
 A javascript library to take loans on NFTs from Goblin Sax.
 The Goblin Sax SDK requires Goblin Sax API Key.
 [Contact Us](https://discord.com/invite/GS6rvrvb9B) if you don't have it.

+Please note that the SDK is undergoing heavy changes and is in beta.
+Use at your own risk.
 ## Install
 > npm i @goblinsax/gs-sdk